 Aaron learned surfing at the age of 12.
 By 18, he started his photography career by taking photos of tourists in Waikiki and making a business out of it.
 A couple of years after that, he would then become the Senior Photographer of Surfing Magazine for more than 25 years covering water sports and travel documentaries.

-One of Aaron’s most famous works is the Bonzai Pipeline that was taken in Oahu, Hawaii in 2008.
+One of Aaron’s most famous works is the Banzai Pipeline which was taken in Oahu, Hawaii in 2008.
 Throughout his career, his photographs became the covers of 100 magazines, including the 37 covers he produced for Surfing Magazine.
 When asked in an interview about what’s unique about his photos, he answered,

 “The perspective comes from the understanding of the core of surfing and action sports.
 The execution involves pushing the parameters of what’s possible in the digital medium.
 The result is fresh and inspirational.”